-Some state laws give an employee 300 days after an act of discrimination to file a complaint.
-However, 180 days is the limit to file a complaint with the EEOC.
-If your case arises from a pattern of illegal discrimination, you should assume the 180-day time limit begins with an event that makes you recognize there is a pattern of discrimination.
+The limit to file a complaint with the EEOC after an act of discrimination is 180 days, though this period of time is extended to 300 days if your state or local government has a law banning the same type of discrimination; state and local governments also have their own filing deadlines for discrimination claims.
+If your case arises from a pattern of illegal discrimination, you should assume the EEOC's 180-day time limit begins with an event that makes you recognize there is a pattern of discrimination.
 It is important to first file a complaint directly with your company, if at all possible, by using the procedures specified in your employee handbook or other manual on the topic.
 If that fails, you can file a claim with the EEOC.
 It can be helpful to retain an employment discrimination attorney before you file a complaint with the company or the EEOC to make sure that your paperwork is accurate and complete.

 The EEOC is authorized to investigate an employee’s complaint against an employer that is covered by the law.
 The agency seeks to accurately evaluate the allegations and make findings.
 If the EEOC finds illegal discrimination, it will attempt to settle the charge.
 If more than 180 days pass from the day you file a charge against an employer, the EEOC is required to give you a Notice of Right-to-Sue if you ask for it, even if it has not completed the investigation.
 However, if fewer than 180 days have passed, the EEOC will only provide the notice if it will not be able to finish its investigation in 180 days.